-Wearable apps run directly on the wearable device, giving you access to low-level hardware such as sensors, activities, services, and more, right on the wearable.
+Watch apps run directly on a watch.
+Your watch app can access low-level hardware such as sensors, activities, services, and more.

-A companion handheld app that contains the wearable app is also required when you want to publish to the Google Play store.
-Wearables don't support the Google Play store, so users download the companion handheld app, which automatically pushes the wearable app to the wearable.
-The handheld app is also useful for doing heavy processing, network actions, or other work and sending the results to the wearable.
+A companion phone app that contains the watch app is also required when you want to publish to the Google Play store.
+Watches don't support the Google Play store, so users download the companion phone app, which automatically pushes the watch app to the watch.
+The phone app is also useful for doing heavy processing, network actions, or other work and sending the results to the watch.

-This lesson goes over how to set up a device or emulator and create one project to contain both your wearable and handheld apps.
+This lesson describes how to set up a device or emulator and create one project to contain your watch and phone app.

 Set Up an Android Wear Emulator or Device

 We recommend that you develop on real hardware so you can better gauge the user experience.
-However, the emulator lets you test out different types of screen shapes, which is useful for testing.
+However, the emulator lets you test different screen shapes, which is useful.